Skip to Content

 DIY floating Dining room shelves

-What is it with DIY “open shelving” that makes it so popular?
+What is it with DIY wooden open shelves that makes it so popular?
 Why do we want to display our dishes out in the open just to collect dust?
 Was it the show “fixer upper” that started the craze?
 Either way, I’m hooked!
 I knew I had to have some DIY FLOATING DINING ROOM SHELVES.

 DIY floating dining room shelves

 Like I said earlier, I did do a few things differently.
-This material list called for a pocket hole jig and pocket screws, neither of which I had.
+This material list called to create pocket holes with a pocket hole jig (Kreg Jig) and pocket screws, none of which I had.
 So instead I just bought thick screws and used a drill bit made for “counter sinking” the wood.

 Tools used:

-• Pine boards (you can probably use another type of board, this is just what I chose to use)
+• Pine boards (you can probably use another type of board or scrap wood, this is just what I chose to use)

 • Quantity 1 Pine Board 2 by 4 by 71.5″ – frame